 11am Music-X Workshop (Iarla)

-12 noon – Game Dev Interview Via online video linukup.
+12 noon – Interview with well-known Amiga Game creator Via online video linukup.

 12:30pm Lunch (LOCK UP)

 1:30pm RE OPEN

 2pm Commodore Creative Competition.
 Panel of Four Judges inlcude Trevor Dickenson, David Pleasance.
 Six entries will be displayed.